GSA-TTS/identity-handbook/_articles/identity-verification-flow-policy.md

 [FlowPolicy code](https://github.com/18F/identity-idp/blob/main/app/policies/idv/flow_policy.rb)

+FlowPolicy contains a private hash of steps.
+The new controller's key and step_info need to be added to the hash.
+For example: `agreement: Idv::AgreementController.step_info,`

+FlowPolicy has three public methods.
+They are called from helper methods in IdvStepConcern ([see below](#idvstepconcern-methods)) rather than being used directly.

+`controller_allowed?` uses the controller's `StepInfo.preconditions` to determine if the user is allowed to visit the given controller.

+`info_for_latest_step` returns the `StepInfo` object for the latest step the user is allowed to be on.
+The `StepInfo` object contains enough information to build a url to redirect the user.

+`undo_future_steps_from_controller!` uses the controller's `StepInfo.next_steps` to find all future steps and tail-recursively call `undo_step` on them.

 The FlowPolicy contains a private hash of steps.
 The new controller's key and step_info need to be added to the hash.
 For example: `agreement: Idv::AgreementController.step_info,`

 ## StepInfo